openwashdata/drillingdata/README.md

 ## Data

-The package provides access to the Drilling data survey conducted between 2018 and 2024
+The package provides access to the variables on location and site suitability, survey and geophysical methods, drilling parameters, equipment and safety compliance, geological formations encountered, casing and gravel pack details, and initial water quality measurements

 ``` r
 library(drillingdata)